Department of Lands and Survey: Disestablishment

 In April 1987 the department was disestablished as part of significant restructuring of government administration.
 Its functions were split among three new government departments; the Department of Conservation, the Department of Survey and Land Information and Landcorp (a public company established under the State Owned Enterprises Act).
+A similar merger between the department and Forest Service had been intended in 1983 but was called off, citing too high a cost to combine the departments.